“You are the average of the five people you spend the most time with.”–Jim Rohn

 - Build connections.

-It’s easy to forget how amazing receiving a random text or phone call can be.
-Reach out to people both with whom you’ve had long relationships, and just budding relationships as well.
-A simple text of “Hey, hope all is well.
+It’s easy to forget how amazing it is to receive an unexpected phone call or text from a friend.
+Reach out to people with whom you’ve had long relationships, short relationships, and just budding relationships, as well.
+Even a simple text of “Hey, hope all is well.
 Just wanted to check in.
-Have a great rest of your day!” goes a long way.
+Have a great rest of your day!” can be meaningful.

 For those serendipitous conversations, a phone call is an awesome way to catch up.
-And even if it goes to voicemail, remember to leave a message; the other person will be appreciative that you did.
+And even if your call goes to voicemail, remember to leave a message; the other person will appreciate that you did so.
 Reaching out will reaffirm that you think of them as a part of your community.
-Even if they don’t reciprocate the same energy, never fear!
+Even if they don’t reciprocate with the same energy, never fear!
 You’ll have a better understanding of who you can count on.

 Just be yourself!
 Most people usually sense when someone is inauthentic, and phoniness usually is off-putting.
 By being genuine, you feel less anxiety about pretending to be something or someone you’re not, and your relationships will flourish as a result.
 Furthermore, being genuinely excited or happy for another person’s success brings joy to you, too.
 Their success indirectly becomes your success.

-One of the most important steps in building your community is making sure you’re adding new members.
-One of the best ways to do this is by connecting members from your network that might have similar interests and goals or can otherwise help each other.
-And through connecting others, they’ll connect you as well.
+An important step in building your community is to make sure you’re adding new members.
+One of the best ways to do this is by connecting members from your network who might have similar interests and goals or otherwise help each other.
+And through connecting others, they’ll connect with you as well.
 By doing so, you’ll watch your community continually grow.